 5. Drive carefully

-You are on a sightseeing tour anyway so no need to rush.
+You are on a sightseeing tour in Cozumel so I assume there is no need to rush.
 But obey the max speed limit of 60 km/h.
-On my scooter trip in Cozumel I saw a bunch of police, but no one looked interested in us.
-I have rented scooters in Thailand, Vietnam, Indonesia where police would just stop you for being a tourist.
-In Cozumel it was very laid-back and the police didn’t even look at us.
+On my scooter trip in Cozumel I saw a bunch of police, but as I hold on to the speed limit, no one could really say anything.
+I have rented scooters in Thailand, Vietnam, Indonesia where police would just stop you for being a tourist, must say they were pretty easy going in Cozumel.
 Just follow the rules and don’t give them a reason to stop you.

 6. Be aware of speed bumps

-Damn there are many and just as many are not well sign posted.
+Damn there are many speed bumps and just as many are NOT very well sign posted.
 Especially in the center area there are speed bumps everywhere.
-Just drive slowly and keep an eye open for speed bumps.
+Just drive slowly and keep an eye open for unexpected speed bumps.

 7. Easy to navigate